 Calculating the number and size of roof vents is not an exact science, but instead is influenced by the climate, the roof pitch, available locations for vents, and the house's orientation to prevailing winds.
 The Asphalt Roofing Manufacturers Association states:

-"In most cases, a minimum free-flow ventilation area equal to one square foot per 150 square feet of attic floor area must be designed and properly installed to provide proper ventilation.
-Where a properly designed and installed eave and ridge ventilation system is employed, a free-flow ventilation area equal to at least one square foot per 300 square feet of attic floor area is often sufficient.
+"In most cases, a minimum free-flow ventilation area equal to one square foot per 150sf of attic floor area must be designed and properly installed to provide proper ventilation.
+Where a properly designed and installed eave and ridge ventilation system is employed, a free-flow ventilation area equal to at least one square foot per 300sf of attic floor area is often sufficient.
 Combination eave and ridge venting is generally recognized as a superior venting technique."

 Vent screens should be cleaned regularly because accumulated dust and grime can significantly restrict air movement.
 Fans connected to thermostats can be placed at gable end openings to draw hot air out of the attic space when temperatures reach a preset level.